Corb3nik/Corb3nik.github.io/_posts/insomnihack-teaser-2018/2018-01-20-file-vault.md

 # The Challenge

-File Vault is a sandboxed file manager allowing users to upload files and view file metadata.
-This challenge has been my favorite during the Insomnihack Teaser.
+**File Vault** is a sandboxed file manager allowing users to upload files and view file metadata.
+This challenge has been my favorite during the **Insomnihack Teaser**.
 Even if the source code was provided, this challenge showed a lot of originality.

-As mentionned above, the challenge author provided us with the source code of the application.
-A user has access to five actions :
+As mentionned above, the challenge author provided us with the **source code** of the application.
+A user has access to five **actions** :

 - `home` (viewing the main page)
 - `upload` (uploading a new file)